Who we are:

 The Third World Institute (ITeM) is a Non-Governmental Organization (NGO), not affiliated to any religious group or political party, and headquartered in Montevideo, Uruguay.

-ITeM is the host or secretariat of several international citizen initiatives, such as Social Watch, Global Policy Watch the Latin American information service of Third World Network and the Global Coalition on Social Protection Floors.
+ITeM is the host or secretariat of several international citizen initiatives, such as Social Watch, Global Policy Watch the Latin American information service of Third World Network and the Global Coalition for Social Protection Floors.